jump-dev/Gurobi.jl/README.md

 The [Gurobi](http://www.gurobi.com) Optimizer is a commercial optimization solver for a variety of mathematical programming problems, including linear programming (LP), quadratic programming (QP), quadratically constrained programming (QCP), mixed integer linear programming (MILP), mixed-integer quadratic programming (MIQP), and mixed-integer quadratically constrained programming (MIQCP).

 The Gurobi solver is considered one of the best solvers (in terms of performance and success rate of tackling hard problems) in math programming, and its performance is comparable to (and sometimes superior to) CPLEX.
-While in general it would be expensive to purchase a Gurobi license, academic users can get a license for free.
+Academic users can obtain a Gurobi license for free.

 This package is a wrapper of the Gurobi solver (through its C interface).
 Currently, this package supports the following types of problems: